Manitoba Motor Carrier Enforcement crest

 • Must be physically capable of performing all functions of the position, including crouching, bending, climbing, twisting, standing/sitting for prolonged periods, working in confined spaces (i.e., vehicle undercarriage inspections), medium to heavy lifting, as well as carrying heavy equipment for a distance.

-• Must be able to work shift work including days, evening, nights, weekends, and statutory holidays.
+• Must be able to work shift work including days, over-nights, evening, nights, weekends, and statutory holidays.

 • Must be Certified Commercial Vehicle Alliance (CVSA) NASI.
 Candidates who are not yet certified, must obtain CVSA accreditation within first 12-18 months from commencement of employment.